khanhmuy/hackintosh-inspiron-3458/README.md

 | macOS    | Big Sur 11.6.5 (20G5D7) |

 - Supported macOS versions: High Sierra, Mojave, Catalina, Big Sur, Monterey (Use 0.7.7 if you want to boot Big Sur or newer).
-- Even though you can run Monterey without any deal-breaking issues, I would recommend sticking with 11 or older because of the underpowered as fuck CPU and excessive paging.
+- Even though you can run Monterey without any deal-breaking issues, I would recommend sticking with 11 or older because of the *very* underpowered CPU and excessive paging.
 Monterey kexts will not be included with 0.8.4 and newer.

 ## Info / Disclaimer
 ### Info